POrwell/Project1_A_Dogs_Quest_For_Home/README.md

 # Gameplay
 - Horizontally moving canvas
 - Blue is positioned near the start of the canvas and moves up, down, left and right using arrow keys
-- Strength bar which increases/decreases with objects *
+- Strength bar which increases/decreases with objects
 - Score tally which increases with specific resources
 - Objects which appear from end of canvas and move along towards Blue and are collected using collision feature.
-- Simple background audio on loop *
+- Simple background audio on loop
-- When bar diminishes game is over *
+- When bar diminishes game is over

 # Gameover
 - Failure message
 - Score printed
-- Restart button in shape of bone *
+- Restart button in shape of bone

 ## Backlog
 # Splash
-- Additional key control (see gameplay)
+- Additional key control (see gameplay) *

 # Gameplay
 - Canvas images change to add sense of movement
 - SFX noises *
 - Space or enter key must be hit to collect resources or they are lost.
 Not simple collision *
-- Collision with side of screen loses point *
 - When game is lost, Blue's position reverts to start of canvas and popup failure message appears *

 # Gameover